WCHFans/ch573-workspace/README.md

 1. Arduino API?
 Yes, definitely that's one of the objectives of this project.
 1. More examples? **↓ ↓ ↓ ↓ ↓**
 1. Submitting PR?
 DEFINITELY WELCOME!
+1. Dirty codes?
+Sorry for that, this workspace came from another project and modified to adapt CH573, it might be "purer" in the future.

 ## References
 * [CH573/CH571 Datasheet](http://www.wch.cn/downloads/CH573DS1_PDF.html)